IraPS/Suspense/README.md

 # Suspense
 This is a program that predicts the level of suspense of a paragraph.

-Before using it be sure you have downloaded
+For using it be sure that:

+1. You use Python 3

+2. You have downloaded Mystem (https://tech.yandex.ru/mystem/)

+3. You have dowloaded RU Syntax parser and followed the instructions (http://web-corpora.net/wsgi3/ru-syntax/)

+4. You have installed following packages: re, os, pymystem3, numpy, copy, nltk, sklearn, pickle, sknn (which is http://scikit-neuralnetwork.readthedocs.io/)

 Here is the instructions on how to use it:

 1. Download this git.
+Put your "mystem" file in the same directory with the files of this git.

 2. Save the novel you want to analyze in a .txt file with 'utf-8' encoding.